-Designers usually calculate a hypothetical average value for gas velocity from gas flow and cross section of the precipitator, ignoring the localized variances within the precipitator.
-The primary importance of the hypothetical gas velocity is to minimize potential losses through rapping and reentrainment.
-Above some critical velocity, these losses tend to increase rapidly because of the aerodynamic forces on the particles.
+Designers calculate an average (superficial) value for gas velocity from gas flow and cross sectional area of the precipitator, independent of the localized variances within the precipitator.
+The primary importance of the superficial gas velocity is to indicate the average velocity level and to subsequently calculate the average residence time.
+Above some critical velocity (~2 m/sec) rapping and reentrainment losses tend to increase rapidly because of the aerodynamic forces on the particles.
 This critical velocity is a function of gas flow, plate configuration, precipitator size, and other factors such as resistivity.
 Values for gas velocity in fly ash precipitators range from 0.9 to 1.2 m/s (3.0 to 4.0 ft/s) in high-resistivity, cold-side ESP applications, and in all low-resistivity applications (hot or cold side).
 For most other applications, the values range from 0.9 to 1.7 m/s (3.0 to 5.5 ft/s).